sabel2-0/serviceease/markdowns/SERVICE_REQUEST_REQUESTER_NAME_FIX.md

 ---

 ### 2. ✅ Requester Seeing Other Users' Service Requests
-**Problem:** Requester was seeing service requests made by coordinator (Request #137 made by user 65 was showing for user 66).
+**Problem:** Institution User was seeing service requests made by coordinator (Request #137 made by user 65 was showing for user 66).

 **Root Cause:** Backend query was filtering by `inventory_item_id` (all requests for that printer) instead of filtering by `requested_by_user_id` (only requests made by that specific user).